What is Acupuncture?

 Where To Find Registered Acupuncturists?

-TDMall clinic has a team of Australian Health Practitioner Regulation Agency (AHPRA) registered TCM practitioners.
+TDMall acupuncture clinic in Macquarie Park has a team of Australian Health Practitioner Regulation Agency (AHPRA) registered TCM practitioners.
 They are skilled in using acupuncture and related modalities to gently create the right conditions for healing.
 You do not require a referral from your doctor to see TCM practitioners.

 In addition, TDMall clinic practices strict hygiene and safety.
 For instance, the clinic uses only sterilised, single-use and disposable needles.